terabitbaci/capstone-lego-inventory/README.md

 Delete parts related to a set or moc
 - when deleting fewer sets or mocs than the maximum, find unique parts and delete them instead of decreasing the quantity of each

+Review 06/03/2019
+* Locking a part with filtering out permanent builds does not work (makes all permanent builds visible) (server)
+* (done 06/03/2019)parts or mocs or sets from one user get to be visible for the other (server)